TheLastMillennial/SDPictureViewerConverter/README.md

 7. Run the generated program on your calculator.
 The program name should start with "DRAW".
 8. The picture will render in about 7 minutes.
     1. Note: Calculators made before 2019 will take over 13 minutes.

+### Changelog:
+v2.0.0
+- Rewrote C# converter in Python.
+- Converter now directly outputs .8x files.
+- Rewrote calculator program to be 30% faster by using lists instead of strings.

+v1.0.0
+- Intial release.